arp242/arp242.net/_posts/personal-analytics.md

 [vimlog]: /vimlog

-There are some other projects as well where this is useful; e.g. [The Art of Unix Programming][taoup], or [bestasciitable.com][best].
+There are some other projects as well where this is useful; e.g.
+[bestasciitable.com][best].
 It's just useful to know how popular such projects are before I choose to spend more time on them.

-[taoup]: /the-art-of-unix-programming
 [best]: https://bestasciitable.com

 I considered ‘archiving’ [How to detect automatically generated emails][auto] as